ICC convicts Ugandan rebel commander of war crimes

 But Presiding Judge Bertram Schmitt rejected those arguments, saying: “This case is about crimes committed by Dominic Ongwen as a fully responsible adult, as a commander of the LRA in his mid- to late 20s.”

-Schmitt described the reign of terror unleashed by the LRA, which was founded and led by one of the world’s most-wanted war crimes suspects, Joseph Kony.
+Schmitt described the reign of terror unleashed by the Lord’s Resistance Army, which was founded and led by one of the world’s most-wanted war crimes suspects, Joseph Kony.

 Female civilians captured by the group were turned into sex slaves and wives for fighters.
 The LRA made children into soldiers.
 Men, women and children were murdered in attacks on camps for internally displaced people.